iaman877/100DaysofCode/README.md

  - [x] _July 9 2020_  : learnt about "How to setup your own VPC with different types of subnet and internet gateway and routing tables.
  - [x] _July 10 2020_ : learnt about "core logics of Networking".
  - [x] _July 11 2020_ : learnt about "What is ingress/inbound rule?
 What is egress/outbound rule".
+ - [x] _July 12 2020_ : learnt about "How to create a security group in AWS?
+Use of Bastion host."